raspberrypilearning/kabaddi/en/step_7.md

 --- task ---

-Add sounds for:
+Add effect sounds{:class='block3sounds'} for:
  - winning
  - losing
- - saying 'Kabaddi!' when space is pressed
+ - saying 'Kabaddi!' when space is pressed (you could record yourself saying it!)
  - tagging an opponent
  - being tagged
  - game start